Asmi1710/searchGithubForIAMKeys/README.md

 use them for finding possible IAM Keys.
 3. Getting the list of branches for the repository and then using loop to for processing each of
 them:
-a.
-Finding the content of each branch and then pattern matching is used to find possible Keys.
+  * Finding the content of each branch and then pattern matching is used to find possible Keys.
-b.
-Finding the list of commits and scanning each of them for the IAM Keys patterns
+  * Finding the list of commits and scanning each of them for the IAM Keys patterns
-4. Using AWS API for the authentication of found possible matches for IAM Keys.
+  * Using AWS API for the authentication of found possible matches for IAM Keys.

+## Running the script:

+To find the output of the script, go to the folder containing the code and run the following command on the terminal:-
+# go run SearchingGit.go

+After this, you will be asked for four pieces of information.
+Kindly enter them:
+* Enter your GitHub access token:
+* Enter the repository owner:
+* Enter the repository name:
+* Enter the AWS region:

+After providing these values the processing will begin and the result will be displayed on the terminal.